seananderson/metafolio/inst/ms/ms.md

 each other and others further apart [@mcelhany2000].

-However, salmon populations in the Pacific Northwest are already heavily impacted [e.g. @gustafson2007] and VSP and CU guidelines have not yet been effectively implemented for most populations.
+However, salmon populations in the Pacific Northwest are already heavily impacted [e.g. @gustafson2007] and VSP and CU recovery goals have not yet been achieved for most populations.
 Since European-Americans arrived, 29% of 1400 historical salmon populations in the Pacific Northwest and California have been lost [@gustafson2007].
 Furthermore, 44% of salmon habitat in the western US (in the lower 48 states) has been lost to dams and other